nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   e.g. instead of using `add name/John Doe address/Clementi`, `add n/John Doe a/Clementi` will fulfill the same function.
   The full list of prefix aliases can be found [here](#prefix-aliases).

+* **Advanced users** may manually edit the data file located in `[JAR file location]/data/addressbook.json`.
+Note that if an invalid input is made here, the data file will be discarded and GithubContact will create a new, empty data file.

 </div>

 <div style="page-break-after: always;"></div>